kovidgoyal/calibre/manual/template_lang.rst

 :guilabel:`Edit metadata in bulk -> Search & replace` with :guilabel:`Search for` set to ``template`` to strip off the first level of the hierarchy and assign the resulting value to Genre.

 Note: the last line in the template, ``new_tags``, isn't strictly necessary in this case because ``for`` returns the value of the last top_expression in the expression list.
 The value of an assignment is the value of its expression, so the value of the ``for`` statement is what was assigned to ``new_tags``.

+**Return stmt**

+Return the value of the ``expression``.
+If executed in a function then it returns the value of the expression to the caller.
+If executed in the outermost context (the template) then it sets the value of the template to the value of the expression and exits the template.

 **Function definition**